Lyburn Year 3

 - Purple Mash maths activities often match our classwork better and will also be set where appropriate.

-- We are working on our two times table in class by chanting it together in the form of "One lot of two is two".
+- We have worked on on our two and five times table in class by chanting it rhythmically together in the form of "One lot of two is two".
+We will be moving onto the three times table

 Our key questions are: